Gaultheria shallon: Uses

 The dark blue berries and young leaves are edible and efficient appetite suppressants, both with a unique flavor.
 The berries were a significant food resource for some Native American tribes, who ate them fresh and dried them into cakes.
 They were also used as a sweetener, and the Haida used them to thicken salmon eggs.
 The leaves of the plant were also sometimes used to flavor fish soup.

 More recently, the berries are used locally in jams, preserves, and pies.
 They are often combined with Oregon-grape because salal's mild sweetness partially masks the former's tartness.

-Salal is widely cultivated as an ornamental both within and without its native range, useful for ground cover and landscaping.
+Salal is widely cultivated as an ornamental both within and outside of its native range, useful for ground cover and landscaping.

 In the Pacific Northwest, the harvesting of G. shallon is the heart of a large industry which supplies cut evergreens worldwide for use in floral arrangements.
 It is used in native plant gardens and sold as "Lemon Leaf".